- successful transition to a sustainable future will depend on international collaboration and transformations across multiple sectors.

 1. Ensure stimulus packages shape a sustainable future

-When clean economy jobs are put at the centre of stimulus programmes, both a long and short-term jobs-boost across a diverse workforce is achieved.
-After the great recession in 2008, hundreds of thousands of jobs were created across the world as countries rolled out wind, solar and grid projects.
-Going forward, government stimulus could be used to support labour-intensive work such as energy-efficiency projects in buildings and industry.
+Placing clean economy jobs at the center of stimulus programs boosts both long-term and short-term employment across a diverse workforce.
+After the 2008 recession, countries created hundreds of thousands of jobs worldwide by rolling out wind, solar, and grid projects.
+Moving forward, governments could use stimulus funds to support labor-intensive work like energy-efficiency projects in buildings and industry.
 In addition, any support for carbon-intensive industries should include a commitment to carbon reduction.

 2. Invest in the future